vjshaw/nulucre-agents/README.md

 ## How x402 Payment Works

 1. Agent calls your endpoint
-2. Server returns `402 Payment Required` with payment details
+2. Server returns `402 Payment Required` with payment details for Base or Stellar
-3. Agent sends USDC on Base to the payment address
+3. Agent sends USDC on Base mainnet or Stellar pubnet
 4. Agent includes payment proof in next request header
 5. Server verifies and returns data